 Once it is determined what kind of prescription drug treatment in Athens, TN an individual is best suited for, he or she will begin that programming.
 Depending on the needs of the individual, he or she might participate in one or several different levels of prescription drug addiction treatment.

 If you are addicted to prescription drugs, you are not alone.
 More than 2 million people are addicted to prescription painkillers alone, never mind any other prescription drug.
 However, you do not need to be a statistic.
-Instead, reach out to our prescription drug addiction rehab center in Athens Tennessee for help right now.
+Instead, reach out to our prescription drug rehab center in Athens, Tennessee for help right now.